Types

 click.Choice is supporting Enums, but naively: the Enum.name property of each members is used for choices.
 It was designed that way to simplify the implementation, because it is the part of Enum that is guaranteed to be unique strings.

-But this is not always what we want, especially when the Enum’s names are not user-friendly (e.g. they contain underscores, uppercase letters, etc.).
-This custom EnumChoice type solve this issue by allowing you to select which part of the Enum members to use as choice strings.
+But this is not always what we want, especially when the Enum’s names are not user-friendly: they may contain underscores, uppercase letters, etc. This custom EnumChoice type solve this issue by allowing you to select which part of the Enum members to use as choice strings.

 Let’s start with a simple example to demonstrate the limitations of click.Choice.
 Starting with this Format definition: